Top 5 Restaurants to Have a Socially Distanced Date in NYC

 Dante is a Parisian-inspired outdoor café nestled in the cozy corner of Perry and Hudson Streets in the West Village.
 Taking socially distanced dining to the next level, this artfully Francophile eatery doesn’t just space customers six feet apart.
 It also boasts custom glass dividers that separate each outdoor booth.

 The chef makes almost every item, from the squid ink calamari to the chicken alla diavola, in the charcoal oven or over a grill.
 But the cocktails are really where this place shines.
-Modernized versions of classic Golden Age drinks, like the Fluffy Margarita and the Ginger Chai Spritz, are what make Dante a must-visit this pandemic.
+Modernized versions of classic Golden Age drinks, like the Fluffy Margarita and the Ginger Chai Spritz, are what makes Dante a must-visit during this pandemic.

-Grand Banks is an idyllic marriage of ship and shore, seafood and wine, ocean breezes and city views.
+Crew is an idyllic marriage of ship and shore, seafood and wine, ocean breezes and city views.
 This oyster bar, perched aboard the Sherman Zwicker (a wooden schooner permanently docked in Tribeca), offers up sustainably harvested seafood and nautically inspired cocktails in a safe, open-air setting.

 Tables are reservation-only to limit guest traffic and maintain safe social distancing.
 Another incredible side effect of more space?
 A clear view of New York Harbor, the Hudson River, and the Freedom Tower.

-Grand Banks’ food selections include wild-caught fish and local produce (their lobster roll was dubbed Best in NYC by the Gothamist) and drinks that focus on premium spirits and freshly squeezed juices.
+Crew’ food selections include wild-caught fish and local produce (their lobster roll was dubbed Best in NYC by the Gothamist) and drinks that focus on premium spirits and freshly squeezed juices.

 Hop over to the other side of lower Manhattan to find Industry Kitchen – a behemoth venue right on the edge of the East River in the South Street Seaport.